-Lastly i was involved in the development of a SPA1 website that based on Angular 1.3.
-So i became more interested in modern Frontend development.
-Since AngularJS 2 became beta some weeks ago i think it is the best time to start getting familiar with that exiting technology.
+Lastly, I found myself involved in the development of a Single Page Application based on Angular 1.3.
+So I became more interested in modern Frontend development.
+Since AngularJS 2 became beta some weeks ago I think it is the best time to start getting familiar with that exciting technology.

 Angular 2 is the next version of Google’s massively popular MV* framework for building complex applications in the browser (and beyond).

 Typescript, Dart or ES6

 You may have heard that Angular 2 apps can be built with ES6, Dart, or TypeScript.
 All three languages are not fully supported in browsers now, but ES6 will be probably in few years.
 Let’s look at ES6 first.